Billie Holiday – Lady in Satin: #742 of best 1,000 albums ever!

 Billie Holiday - Lady in Satin

-Why is Billie Holiday’s Lady in Satin on my best 1,000 albums ever list?
+So why is Billie Holiday’s Lady in Satin on this best 1,000 albums ever thing?

-One of those classic college dorm debates is along the lines of, “Does true art necessarily have to derive from pain?”
+One of those classic college dorm debates runs along the lines of, “Does true art necessarily have to derive from pain?”

-And in terms of art, that could go for comedy or music or writing or any form of expression.
-Of course, this conversation can easily lead to breaking down the meaning of “true art” and go down a deconstruction rabbit hole from there.
+And that question applies equally whether you’re talking about comedy or music or any form of art.
+Of course, this conversation can easily lead to breaking down the meaning of “true art” and things could go down a deconstruction rabbit hole from there.

-Suffice to say, my short version in response to that question is, “No, art doesn’t have to derive from pain, though it often does.”
+Suffice to say, my short version in response to that question is, “No, though it often does.”

-In terms of physical decline, we all know that sad feeling when we see a once great athlete still competing who clearly should have retired, or hear a once great singer well past their prime, their voice a degraded version of its former self.
+In terms of physical decline, we all know that sad feeling when we see a once great athlete who clearly should have retired sooner, or hear a once great singer well past their prime, their voice a degraded version of its former self.

-But sometimes, pain and physical decline mesh in such a way so as to produce beautiful, heart wrenching art.
-And this is the case with Billie Holiday, near the end of her life (she died one year after the recording of Lady In Satin, at the age of 44 due to alcohol and drug abuse), her voice weathered yet all the more wonderful for it somehow, producing an all timer of a vocal jazz and blues album.
+But rarely, pain and physical decline mesh in such a way so as to produce beautiful, heart wrenching art.
+And this is the case with Billie Holiday, near the end of her life (she died one year after the recording of Lady In Satin at the age of 44 due to alcohol and drug abuse).
+Her voice is weathered yet remarkably even more wonderful for it, producing an all-timer of a vocal jazz and blues album.

 “I’m A Fool to Want You” captures all of this and makes me think about who or what “you” could be.
 “I can’t get along without you,” she sings.

-The song title and mood of “Glad To Be Unhappy,” reminds me of Kurt Cobain’s Nirvana line, “I miss the comfort of being sad.”
-Another brilliant artist who died far too young by way of a combination of self-abuse and self-harm.
-Holiday goes even a little bit further, lyrically, in a way: “Very glad to be unhappy…”
+The song title and mood of “Glad To Be Unhappy” reminds me of Kurt Cobain’s Nirvana line, “I miss the comfort of being sad.”
+Another brilliant artist who died far too young, undone by a mix of self-abuse and self-harm.
+Holiday goes even further, lyrically, in a way: “Very glad to be unhappy…”

 Some stats & info about Billie Holiday – Lady in Satin